bkonkle/nakago/website/docs/features/async-graphql.md

 /// Tag(graphql::SchemaBuilder)
 pub const SCHEMA_BUILDER: Tag<SchemaBuilder> = Tag::new("graphql::SchemaBuilder");
 ```

+You can omit this step if your application process will only ever operate on one Schema while running.

 Finally, define an Init hook that constructs your top-level SchemaBuilder and injects it to the container so that it will be available for any Init hooks that want to add context: